 As I work at reconstructing the environment in which the Livingstons of the sixteenth and seventeenth centuries lived, I have been struck by the frequency with which I have encountered members of the Menteith family.
 (It is fair to say that there are a number of such families in this project, interrelated in various ways, but the Menteiths keep turning up!)
 To arrive at the early modern Livingston family, I have gone back on various lines (including the ancestry of Livingston spouses), so the resulting family trees cover individuals who were not named Livingston – or aware of these particular connections.

 The earldom of Menteith was evidently the earliest documented instance of a Mormaer, a regional governor responsible to the Scottish king; he appears in the records in 1164, during the reign of King Malcolm IV.
 This first earl, Gille Crist [Gilchrist], was succeeded by his son Murdoch, whose sons – both named Maurice – succeeded to the title.
-The second Maurice had two daughter; like their father and his brother, they held the title successively
+The second Maurice had two daughters; like their father and his brother, they held the title successively

 The Menteith estates were attractive enough to tempt Walter Bailloch [“the freckled”], a younger son of the (3rd) High Steward of Scotland, who married Mary, Countess of Menteith in her own right, and held the peerage even after his wife’s death.
 A younger son of this marriage, Sir John Menteith, bears an unsavory reputation for capturing William Wallace and handing him over to the English for execution.